Drug information

 GS-US-382-3961 (NCT03060447)

 In this Phase 1b trial, 25 participants were randomized to receive 10 doses of vesatolimod (4 to 8 mg) (n = 17) or placebo (n = 8) administered once every other week.
-Ninety-four percent of participants receiving vesatolimod and 75% of participants receiving placebo had at least one adverse event, most of which were mild to moderate in severity.
+Ninety-four percent of participants receiving vesatolimod and 75% of participants receiving placebo had at least one AE, most of which were mild to moderate in severity.
 Drug-related AEs occurred in 53% of participants in the vesatolimod group and 13% of participants in the placebo group.
 The majority of AEs related to vesatolimod were mild, transient, influenza-like symptoms — chills, headache, lymphadenopathy, fatigue, and pyrexia.
 One participant receiving vesatolimod experienced a Grade 2 treatment-emergent SAE — chronic gastritis.
 Another participant receiving vesatolimod had Grade 3 drug-related cases of gout, arthralgia, and sciatica, all of which resolved without treatment.
-There were no discontinuations due to AEs.
+There were no discontinuations due to drug-related AEs.
 Laboratory abnormalities were mostly Grade 1 or 2 in severity.7

 Drug Interactions